-Dissertation & Viva Exam: Dissertation Report Valuation [200] + Viva - Voce [100] : 300 Course Learning Objectives: Students will try to learn,
+Dissertation & Viva Examination:

+Dissertation Valuation - 200 marks Viva - Voce - 100 marks Total: 300 marks

-- 1. To offer students a glimpse into real world problems and challenges that need IT based solutions. - 2.
-To enable students to create very precise specifications of the IT solution to be designed. - 3.
-To introduce students to the vast array of literature available of the various research challenges in the field of IT. - 4.
-To create awareness among the students of the characteristics of several domain areas where IT can be effectively used.
+- To offer students a glimpse into real world problems and challenges that is needed in IT industries - To enable students to create very precise specifications of the IT solution to be designed. - To introduce students to the vast array of literature available of the various research/project challenges in the field of IT. - To create awareness among the students of the characteristics of several domain areas where IT can be effectively used.